blainekwilson/investigative-methodologies/banksy/paper.md

 # Investigative Analysis of Banksy: Assessing the Probability of Multiple Artists

+## Introduction

+While visiting the Banksy Museum in Madrid, Spain—which I would highly recommend—I noticed what appeared to be inconsistencies across several works.
+In particular, differences in the outline of figures, the treatment of feet and hands, and the use of negative space led me to wonder whether these variations reflected the natural evolution of a single artist or evidence of multiple artists working under the Banksy name.

+As someone whose professional background is rooted in cybersecurity and forensic investigation, I found myself approaching the question differently than an art historian might.
+Rather than asking “Who is Banksy?”, I became interested in a narrower and more answerable question:

+Is the publicly attributed body of work more consistent with one evolving creative director or multiple independent creative leaders?

+This distinction became the foundation of the research.
+The objective was never to identify Banksy, but to determine what conclusions could reasonably be drawn from publicly available evidence.

+The investigation followed the same analytical principles used in technical investigations: define the question, identify assumptions, distinguish evidence from inference, evaluate competing hypotheses, and accept uncertainty where the evidence is insufficient.

+What began as a casual observation while walking through a museum ultimately became an exercise in structured investigation—using Banksy as a case study for understanding how complex questions can be reduced into smaller, answerable ones without claiming certainty where none exists.

+---

 ## Executive Summary

 This paper examines whether the body of work attributed to Banksy is more consistent with a single evolving creative director or multiple independent artists working under a common identity.